uboslinux/ubos-docs/sphinx/developers/understanding/listnetconfigs.rst

 network interfaces, their configuration, and the configuration of associated services such as DNS, firewall, and the like.

-Some of the network configurations come with UBOS package ``ubos-networking``, which is generally installed on all UBOS devices.
+Some of the network configurations are pre-installed on all UBOS devices.
 Others come in other packages which need to be installed first.

 UBOS knows about a set of possible netconfigs, but in the general case, only some of them can be applied to the current device.
 For example, netconfig that implements a